Skip to main content

 Two policies (two lists of rules in a specific order) are configured for the cloud firewall — for inbound and outbound traffic.

-The rules are followed in order in the list — from top to bottom.
-If the first rule allows traffic through, traffic will be allowed even if the rules below are configured to deny it.
+The rules are executed in order from top to bottom in the list.
+If the first rule allows traffic to pass through, traffic will be allowed even if the rules below are set to deny it.

 The firewall analyzes traffic based on parameters in the rules: